 The ROG Zephyrus S GX701 is one of the smallest 17-inch gaming laptops on the market, and also one of the lighter models, at around 5.9 lbs.
-There are actually lighter options out there, but the GX701 is light enough for a device that does not compromise on the build quality or the choice in materials.
+In all fairness, there are some lighter 17-inch ultraportables out there, but the GX701 is light enough for a device that does not compromise on the build quality or the choice in materials.

 It also inherits some of the unique traits of the Zephyrus S line, like the fact that the keyboard and touchpad are placed lower onto the inner frame, where you’ll normally find the arm-rest with regular notebooks, in order to leave room for the cooling system above, as well as the mechanical raising mechanism that pushes the chassis up in order to allow better air intake on the bottom.
 The screen also only leans back to about 110 degrees, and all these make the GX701 a compelling desk-laptop, but also one that you’ll struggle with in other situations.
 I find this rather contradicting on a device that’s supposed to be portable, as this is compact and light nonetheless, but still needs to stay on a spacious desk to be actually useful.

-The GX701 also builds on the same design lines of the GX531.
-Metal is used for the entire outer case, with some qood quality plastic around the display, and the build is mostly sturdy and premium, with little flex in the screen and interior.
+The GX701 also builds on the same design lines as the GX531.
+Metal is used for the entire outer case, with some good quality plastic around the display, and the build is mostly sturdy and premium, with little flex in the screen and interior.
 I would also add that this laptop looks beautiful, although I would have liked the option to switch off that big ROG logo on the hood.
 That’s not possible though, as it’s lit by the screen’s panel, but you can control and switch off the RGB logo at the top of the keyboard.
-The power-button and the status LEDs placed just beneath the screen are always lit, and can be distracting when watching a movie in a dark room.
+The power button and the status LEDs placed just beneath the screen are also always lit and can be distracting when watching a movie in a dark room.

 This 17-inch Zephyrus does get a few unique traits of its own though, my favorite being the front-facing speakers that are flanking the keyboard and touchpad.
 Asus pretty much took the keyboard/touchpad of the GX531 and filled in the extra space with speakers, and they sound much nicer and clearer than those on the 15-inch model.
-They also implemented a neat mechanical volume-wheel that allows to easily adjust the volume and mute the speakers, my only complaint is that each scroll step equates in a 2% volume increase/decrease, so a lot of scrolling is needed if you want to adjust from a low to high volume or the other way around.
+Asus also implemented a neat mechanical volume-wheel that allows to easily adjust the volume or mute the speakers when pressed.

 You’ll also notice that there’s no camera at the top or at the bottom, and that’s because Asus ditched it entirely and replaced it with a supposedly better external USB camera (included in the pack in most regions).

-I can see how you might occasionally need a webcam and not have it around or how you can loose it over time, but for the most part I can accept this compromise for a better quality webcam.
+I can see how you might occasionally need a webcam and not have it around or how you can lose it over time, but for the most part, I can accept this compromise for a better quality webcam.
 What you get is only alright though, better than with other Asus laptops, but not necessarily better than with some of the other internal cameras available out there.
-I don’t have a GX531 around, but I am curious of a side-by-side comparison with its integrated camera.
+I don’t have a GX531 around, but I am curious about a side-by-side comparison with its integrated camera.